dxatscale/sfpower-scratchorg-pool/README.md

 ## Upgrading from 1.1.0-1 to 2.0.0-1

-In order to upgrade from 1.1.0-1 to 2.0.0-1 the picklist value 'return' needs to be added to the 'Allocation_Status__c'
+In order to upgrade from 1.1.0-1 to 2.0.0-1 the picklist value 'Return' needs to be added to the 'Allocation_Status__c'

 ### For users who are using the sfpower-scratchorg-pool unlocked package: